Understanding the Rise of Dark Electronic Dance Music | One EDM

 Understanding the Rise of Dark Electronic Dance Music

 If you are looking for dark and heavy alternative electronic music then the UK’s leading electronic music collective Bonesoup is a label you should be listening to.
 Formed in 1996, Bonesoup have been hard at work sculpting their unique sound in order to keep the listener’s attention.
 Although they began as a hardcore techno based outfit, their sound has evolved and taken on many shapes and forms.
-This evolution has led them to become one of the most sought after electronic music bands from the underground.
+This evolution has led them to become one of the most sought after electronic music bands from the underground and widely discussed in EDM news.

 With such a deep musical pedigree of the band are continuously writing new material and working on new material.
 It is apparent in their demo tapes and album tracks that they have a strong following of die-hard fans that continue to play an integral role in their musical identity and popularity.
 The popularity of Bonesoup is reflected in the numerous radio shows they have featured and still do to this day.
 Although some may shy away from listening to such dark alternative electronic music bands, it is hard to deny the unique sounds and style that they have created.